-The Canon EOS-1D and the Fujifilm X30 are two digital cameras that were officially introduced, respectively, in September 2001 and August 2014.
+The Canon EOS-1D and the Fujifilm X30 are two digital cameras that were revealed to the public, respectively, in September 2001 and August 2014.
 The 1D is a DSLR, while the X30 is a fixed lens compact.
-The cameras are based on an APS-H (1D) and a 2/3 sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Fujifilm provides 12 MP.
+The cameras are based on an APS-H (1D) and a 2/3 (X30) sensor.
+The Canon has a resolution of 4.1 megapixels, whereas the Fujifilm provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is considerably smaller (65 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the X30 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X30 has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1D gets 500 shots out of its NP-E3 battery, while the X30 can take 470 images on a single charge of its NP-95 power pack.
 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 The power pack in the X30 can be charged via the USB port, which can be very convenient when travelling.